 Keeping your business up and running is usually quite expensive.
 That’s why entrepreneurs seek various forms of funding to get the ball rolling early.
 The obvious expenses usually get noted.
 Employee salaries, office space and supplies, server costs, etc.. are usually taken into account.
 However, often times inexperienced entrepreneurs fail to forecast certain expenses, which often times comes back to haunt them.
 Here are three business expenses you probably forgot to forecast:

 While employee payroll often falls under employee expenses, this is not what i’m referring to.
 If you’re a small start-up, these expenses are typically not an issue.
-However, as you start to scale you absolute need to factor employee expenses into your financial planning.
+However, as you start to scale you absolute need to factor employee expenses into your financial or business planning.
 Any reputable business owner will cover employee expenses and i’m not necessarily referring to paper and pencils for the office.
 The more expensive items may include work materials like computers or monitors, travel expenses, and even company vehicles.

 A great way to keep track of employee expenses is to use a business credit card.
 Make sure your employees make their business related payments on their cards so you can both keep track and write off your expenses.
 NerdWallet provided a list of the top small business credit cards of 2016.
 Every business has different needs, so take the time to shop around for the right card.

 Business is quite unpredictable.
 As a business owner, you do everything in your power to keep things under control.
 Even the greatest leaders and business owners are receptive to potential liabilities or disasters.
 The majority of new businesses don’t even consider this expense.
 It’s one of those “it’s never going to happen to me” decisions that may make or break your business.

 Depending on the size of your business, you’ll most likely be looking at different insurance policies.
 The Insurance Information Institute outlines the various types of insurance most likely used by businesses depending on size.